-Email: Do not think that a question is too "basic" to ask me.
+Email: Do not think that a question is too "basic" to ask me or the TAs.
 I am happy to help students understand any material they are having difficulty with.
 All I ask is that you take a serious stab at it yourself before turning to me.
 The Canvas discussion threads are also a good place to ask questions.

-Office hours: I hold regular office hours Tuesdays from 2:00-3:30pm.
+Office hours: I hold regular office hours Tuesdays from 3:00-4:30pm.
 Sign up on Canvas.
 If you can't make that time, email me and we'll schedule an appointment.